Views expressed by the host of this program, documented to be almost always right, 99.7% of the time.

 It's just pure luck.

-After the same people win and the same people lose repeatedly, you can see the losers looking over at the winner's pile and saying you didn't build that, which is the manifestation of built-up resentment over the fact that success always succeeds.
+After the same people win and the same people lose repeatedly, you can see the losers looking over at the winner's pile and saying, you didn't build that, which is the manifestation of built-up resentment over the fact that success always succeeds.

-And then at the end of the day, to put this all into focus, who are we to judge anyway?
+And then, at the end of the day, to put this all into focus, who are we to judge anyway?

 And that's why it's bigoted to be objective.

-Because the judgment must always favor the profane, the failed, the evil, because those properties exist as the result of injustice born of the majority, of success, of happiness.
+Because the judgment must always favor the profane, the failed, the evil, because those properties exist as the result of injustice born of the majority of success, of happiness.

-This this is the way the true believers who are teaching your kids on college campaign, who are working in the basements at think tanks, devising Democrat policy papers.
+And this is the perverted, convoluted, this is the way the true believers who are teaching your kids on college campaign, who are working in the basements at think tanks, devising Democrat policy papers.

-But there's more, and I still got a lot to do.
+Got to take a break, but there's more, and I still got a lot to do.

 And I get this.